jasmaa/jasmaa.github.io/_posts/2017-05-07-hard-at-work.md

 And sometimes, you do put work in, but something or another screws you over.
 I happened to be assigned a group for a presentation this week that's getting shown tomorrow.
-For 2 days, I have forgone leisure time and self-studying to push this project off the ground and guess what happened tonight (cmon):
+For 2 days, I have forgone leisure time and self-studying to push this project off the ground and guess what happened tonight (cmon, give it a go):

 ~60% of my slides: Deleted.
 Gone.
 Poof.